Mardi-himal-trek

 Key Highlights:

-• Wildlife Encounters: Opportunities to spot Himalayan wildlife in their natural habitat
+• Opportunity to spot Himalayan wildlife in pristine natural habitat

-• Efficient Adventure: Complete a significant Himalayan trek in just 10 days
+• Complete a significant high-altitude Himalayan experience in just 10 days

 Detailed itinerary